 Stay at House in the Wood, a beautiful self-catering accommodation near Glen Coe in the heart of the Scottish Highlands.
-Only 10-minute drive from Glen Coe village and half an hour from Fort William this cabin is the perfect place to base yourself when exploring the Scottish Highlands by car or foot.
+Only a 10-minute drive from Glen Coe village and half an hour from Fort William this cabin is the perfect place to base yourself when exploring the Scottish Highlands by car or foot.
 Find out more!

 For a belated birthday trip, I wanted to treat myself and my partner to a romantic getaway somewhere in Scotland.
 I had a few criteria for the trip: stay in a cabin with a fireplace that is surrounded by nature; go somewhere with a heightened possibility to encounter snow; find a location that is not too far from Glasgow, meaning we wouldn’t spend too much time in the car.

 I shopped around a lot and looked at cabins all over the country.
 In the end, we booked a two-night getaway at House in the Wood, which offers self-catering cabins in a natural woodland near Glen Coe and Ballachulish.
 And I don’t think I could have made a better choice!